creare-com/podpac/doc/source/user/pipelines.md

 # Pipelines

 A podpac pipeline can be defined using JSON.
-The pipeline definition describes the *nodes* used in the pipeline and defines an *output* node.
+The pipeline definition describes the *nodes* used in the pipeline and the *output* for the pipeline.

 ### Attributes